pnkjmndhl/coding-notes/venv.md

 `python -m venv .venv`
 - use installed python version, eg. `python` or `python3`
-- `.venv` is the name of the directory in the current folder where the venv would be created
+- `.venv` -> directory name in the current folder where the virtual environment would be created